-The City of Oakland Head Start/Early Head Start is a federally and state funded early childhood education program aimed to promote school readiness of children ages birth to five for low-income families by supporting their growth and development.
-The program offers free early childhood education and care, prenatal education and family services to eligible Oakland residents.
-Families experiencing homelessness and in foster care are automatically eligible and encouraged to apply!
+The City of Oakland Head Start/Early Head Start is a federally and state funded early childhood education program that promotes school readiness for children from birth to age five.
+We offer free early childhood education and care, prenatal education and family services to eligible Oakland residents.
+Families experiencing homelessness and children in foster care are automatically eligible and encouraged to apply!

-EARLY CHILDHOOD EDUCATION Children’s readiness for school and beyond is fostered through individualized learning experiences.
-Head Start and Early Head Start prepare children for kindergarten, using a variety of learning experiences for each individual child.
+Individualized Early Childhood Education: Head Start and Early Head Start prepare children for kindergarten using a variety of learning experiences for each individual child.
 Staff and parents work together to implement an Individual Development Plan for each child.
 The program focuses on every child’s intellectual, social, emotional, and physical growth and development.

-- Children are between the ages of 0 to five years old.
+- Children are between the ages of zero to five years old.

 - Families must be income eligible.
 Families experiencing homelessness and children in foster care are automatically eligible and encouraged to apply.